Douglas Alexander

 After Labour lost the 2010 general election Alexander co-chaired David Miliband's leadership campaign.
 When Ed Miliband became the party's leader, Alexander was elected to the Shadow cabinet and was made the Shadow Secretary of State for Work and Pensions.
 He held this position until a 2011 reshuffle, when he was appointed Shadow Foreign Secretary.
 In October 2013, he was appointed by Miliband as the party's chair of general election strategy.
 In 2015, he lost his seat to 20 year-old Mhairi Black of the Scottish National Party, in what was one of the worst results for Labour; with forty seats lost to the SNP nationwide.
+After leaving Parliament, Alexander worked as a professor for various universities, as a Council Member on the European Council on Foreign Relations, in broadcasting, and as chair of the board of trustees for UNICEF UK from 2018 to 2020.

 In December 2022, Alexander sought out a return to Parliament by applying to be Labour's parliamentary candidate for East Lothian, held by the Alba Party's Kenny MacAskill.
 He won the selection to stand for the Labour and Co-operative parties in the constituency in February 2023 and was elected as the MP for the redrawn Lothian East constituency in July 2024.
+He returned to government as minister of state for trade policy and was additionally appointed Minister of State at the Cabinet Office in February 2025.
+He was promoted to Scotland Secretary in the 2025 cabinet reshuffle and reappointed by Andy Burnham in July 2026.